ceteri/exelixi/README.md

     ./src/ga.py

+Otherwise, to run at scale, the following steps will help you get **Exelixi** running on [Apache Mesos].
-For help with command line options:
+For help in general with command line options:

     ./src/exelixi.py -h

-Otherwise, to run at scale, the following steps will help you get **Exelixi** running on [Apache Mesos].
-First, launch an [Apache Mesos] cluster.
 The following instructions are based on using the [Elastic Mesos] service, which uses Ubuntu Linux servers running on [Amazon AWS].
 Even so, the basic outline of steps shown here apply in general.

+First, launch an [Apache Mesos] cluster.
-Once you have confirmation that your cluster is running -- [Elastic Mesos] sends you an email messages with a list of masters and slaves -- then use `ssh` to login on any of the masters:
+Once you have confirmation that your cluster is running (e.g., [Elastic Mesos] sends you an email messages with a list of masters and slaves) then use `ssh` to login on any of the masters:

     ssh -A -l ubuntu <master-public-ip>

-You must install the [Python bindings](https://github.com/apache/mesos/tree/master/src/python) for [Apache Mesos], In this instance the [Apache Mesos] version is *0.14.0-rc4*, so you must install the [Python egg] for that exact release.
+You must install the [Python bindings](https://github.com/apache/mesos/tree/master/src/python) for [Apache Mesos].
+In this instance the [Apache Mesos] version is *0.14.0-rc4*, so you must install the [Python egg] for that exact release.
 Also, you need to install the **Exelixi** source.